josephmisiti/chase-cc-filter/README.md

 # Chase Credit Card Processing

-This software was built and used because doing taxes really fucking sucks, and it sucks even more when your bank with chase.
-They only will give you your CC statements in pdf form (you can get the last three months in csv format ...) and their customized search stuff sucks.
-This process will take your PDFS, convert them to text, and the give you the ability to filter them using a tagging (comma separated command line) system.
+This software was built and used because doing taxes really fucking sucks, and it sucks even more when you bank with chase.
+They will only give you your CC statements in pdf form (you can get the last three months in csv format ...) and their customized search stuff sucks.
+This process will take your PDFs, convert them to text, and the give you the ability to filter them using a tagging (comma separated command line) system.